maurya-sachin/Frontend-Master-Prep-Series/03-react/testing-01-rtl.md

 expect(screen.getByText('Count: 1')).toBeInTheDocument();
 ```

-The bad example breaks when you refactor from class components to hooks, or change state structure.
-The good example only breaks if actual user experience changes.
+The Enzyme example fails immediately when refactoring from class components to hooks because `wrapper.state()` and `wrapper.instance()` no longer exist.
+The RTL example continues passing as long as the user-visible behavior remains the same—you can change from `useState` to `useReducer`, from Context to Redux, or completely restructure your component tree, and the test remains valid.

+This approach also catches more meaningful bugs.
+A test that checks `state.isLoading === false` might pass while the loading spinner is still visible to users due to a rendering bug.
+An RTL test using `expect(screen.queryByText('Loading...')).not.toBeInTheDocument()` catches this real user-facing issue.

-#### Query Priority Hierarchy
+#### Query Priority Hierarchy and Accessibility-First Testing

-RTL provides multiple ways to query elements, but they're not all equal.
-The official priority order reflects how users (including those using assistive technologies) interact with your app:
+RTL provides multiple ways to query elements, but they're deliberately not created equal.
+The official priority order directly reflects how real users—including those using assistive technologies like screen readers—interact with your application.
+This hierarchy isn't arbitrary; it's based on the W3C Accessibility Guidelines and real-world usage patterns.

-**1. Queries Accessible to Everyone**
+**Priority Tier 1: Queries Accessible to Everyone (Screen Reader Compatible)**

+The highest priority queries are those that work identically for sighted users and users with assistive technologies:

 ```javascript
 // Priority 1: getByRole (BEST - most accessible)
 screen.getByRole('button', { name: /submit/i });